altid/irc/README.md

    - all filters all JOIN/PART/QUIT messages
    - smart filters JOIN/PART/QUIT messages for people who haven't written to the channel recently
    - none does not filter any messages
- - listen_address is a more advanced topic, explained here: [Using Listen Address](https://ubqt-systems.github.io/using-listen-address.html)
+ - listen_address is a more advanced topic, explained here: [Using listen_address](https://ubqt-systems.github.io/using-listen-address.html)

 ## Plan9 Caveat